learnbyexample/cli-computing/cli_computing.md

 # aim is to uppercase the non-extension part of the filename
 # [^.]+ matches 1 or more non '.' characters
 # \U changes the characters that follow to uppercase
-# $& is a backreference to the matched portion
+# $& is a backreference to the entire matched portion
 $ rename -n -d 's/[^.]+/\U$&/' projects/*
 rename(projects/reports.py, projects/REPORTS.py)
 rename(projects/toc.sh, projects/TOC.sh)

-# without -d option, directory name will also be affected
+# without the -d option, directory name will also be affected
 $ rename -n 's/[^.]+/\U$&/' projects/*
 rename(projects/reports.py, PROJECTS/REPORTS.py)
 rename(projects/toc.sh, PROJECTS/TOC.sh)